zemmyang/Bootstrap-Resume-Jekyll/readme.md

-Bootstreap Resume Theme for Jekyll
+Bootstrap Resume Theme for Jekyll
 =========================

 A Jekyll theme based on the [Resume theme created using Bootstrap by StartBootstrap](https://github.com/StartBootstrap/startbootstrap-resume)